2018 Taiwanese referendum

 A multi-question referendum was held in Taiwan on 24 November 2018 alongside local elections.
 The referendum was the first since the December 2017 reform to the Referendum Act, which reduced the threshold for submitting questions to the ballot; under the new system, signatures from 1.5 percent of the electorate (around 280,000 people) were required to successfully put a question on the ballot, reduced from 5 percent previously.

+In the referendum, 67% of Taiwan voters rejected legalising same-sex marriage.
+However, less than a year later, lawmakers of the majority Democratic Progressive Party (DPP) legalised same-sex marriage in May 2019.

 Background

 A total of ten questions appeared on the ballot.
 Under Taiwanese law, for their initiative to be presented to the voters, a total of 280,000 signatures (1.5% of eligible voters) were required for a question to be considered by the Central Election Commission (CEC).
 Five of the questions reviewed and approved by the CEC were about LGBT rights, LGBT sex education and same-sex marriage.
 Four other questions on the ballot concerned international games representation, nuclear power, coal power and a ban on imports of agricultural products and food from areas affected by the Fukushima nuclear disaster.
 The tenth question asked voters to reject Article 95-1 of the Electricity Act, which stipulated that all of the country's nuclear power generating facilities should be decommissioned by 2025.
 This question had originally been rejected by the CEC, though the commission reversed its decision after being ordered by the Taipei High Administrative Court to accept an additional 24,000 signatures added to the petition.

 For a proposal to be approved, at least 25 percent of the eligible voters had to vote in favour of the question.